Terms & Conditions

 PRICE AND PAYMENT

-The price includes all food and accommodation for children during the sessions, all hours of group English per week, excursions to central London, nearby sites and outdoor overnight adventure (plus all transport to these excursions), all other group outdoor and indoor activities (both onsite and offsite) including special workshops but excluding paid activities such as private English lessons, golf, riding and any other activities notified from time to time.
+The price includes all food and accommodation for children during the sessions, all hours of group English per week, excursions to central London, nearby sites and any other excursions (plus all transport to these), all other group outdoor and indoor activities (both onsite and offsite) including special workshops but excluding paid activities such as private English lessons, golf, riding and any other activities notified from time to time.
 Changes to available activities may occur and we do not guarantee that every activity featured in our literature or on our website will necessarily be available during every session, especially if adverse weather conditions or circumstances beyond our reasonable control occur.

-Country House Camp charges an 'intersession' supplement to children staying two sessions, which covers 2 additional nights as well as the activities and staff.
+Country House Camp charges an 'intersession' supplement to children staying two sessions, which covers any additional nights as well as the activities and staff.

 Extra items such as any additional paid activities requested by you after the balance of the price has been paid will be invoiced separately to you.